PRESERVATION ALLIANCE OF MINNESOTA

 EXPLANATION OF BRANDING

 For twenty years the Preservation Alliance of Minnesota (PAM) has been well represented by the logo modeled on an architectural detail from the St. Paul Building, the first building on which we held a preservation easement.
-This year marks PAM’s 30th anniversary and we celebrate our achievements represented by that logo; a legacy of historic landmarks saved, tools created, and advocates empowered.
+2011 marked PAM’s 30th anniversary and we celebrate our achievements represented by that logo; a legacy of historic landmarks saved, tools created, and advocates empowered.
 It is time for PAM to look forward and chart a new course for future successes through increased capacity and effectiveness.
 It is a new era for preservation in Minnesota and PAM is focused on the historic places we will save.
 As we embark on our next thirty years, it is important to have a brand that expresses this desire for growth and continued success.
 The brand you see before you represents our mission, our ideals, and our future.

 PAM’s new logo articulates our mission looking forward as we preserve the past.
 Let us explain how the symbols in the new brand reflect the mission that you support.